fastrgv/RufasGate/README.md

 (esc)-key = exit;

-at the command line type "rufasgate (enter)"
-If you ever get stuck inside a short wall, simply jump forward.
+If you get stuck inside a short wall, simply jump forward.

 ------------------------------------------------------------